wix-incubator/wix-rest-docs/guides/DeveloperPreview.md

 ### Breaking changes

 APIs in Developer Preview are still in development.
-This means that we **may change them at any time**.
+This means that we may change them at any time, without notice.
-Notifications about breaking changes appear in the [release notes](/release-notes) and in the API reference for the affected functions and properties.
-We will not contact you directly about breaking changes.

 ### Timeframe
 APIs are expected to stay in Developer Preview mode for approximately 6 months.
 After that they are fully released, and any breaking changes require a 6 month deprecation notice.